Music

 Old Gear

 Just for fun, here’s a list of my old gear.
-I started playing in bands in the late ‘70’s, but here’s what I remember:
+I started playing in bands in the late ‘70’s.
+Here’s what I remember:

 - Alesis D4 drum synth